 7. Affordable cost of living.
-The cost of living in Portugal is among the lowest in Western Europe, on average 30% lower than in any other country of the region.
-A couple could live here comfortably but modestly on a budget of as little as 1,300 euros (US$1,520) per month.
-With a budget of 2,000 euros (US$2,338) per month or more, you could enjoy a fully appointed lifestyle in this heart of the Old World.
-(Exchanges given at rate of conversion at time of publication.
-To exchange at current rates go here.)
+Outside Lisbon, the cost of living in Portugal is among the lowest in Western Europe, on average 30% lower than in any other country of the region.
+A couple could live comfortably in this country beyond its capital on a budget of as little as 1,500 euros per month.
+With a budget of 2,000 euros per month or more, you could enjoy a fully appointed lifestyle in this heart of the Old World.
+Add 20% if you’d like to live in Lisbon or nearby Cascais.

-8. For the reasons described above, English is widely spoken.Living here, you could get by without learning to speak Portuguese… though any effort to learn the local language is a show of respect and appreciated.
+8. Thanks to decades of British influence, English is widely spoken.Living here, you could get by without learning to speak Portuguese… though any effort to learn the local language is a show of respect and appreciated.